 Transportable pressure equipment is regulated by the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations (as amended).

 The UK is, and will remain, a signatory to the Agreement concerning the International Carriage of Dangerous Goods by Road (ADR).

 In the UK, the Competent Authority for transportable pressure equipment is the Department for Transport (DfT).

 The changes post Brexit affect principally type approval and conformity assessment of transportable pressure equipment.
-When placing transportable pressure equipment on the UK market, following successful conformity assessment by a GB Appointed Body, it will be marked with a ‘rho’ mark.
+When placing transportable pressure equipment on the UK market, following successful conformity assessment by a UK Appointed Body, it will be marked with a ‘rho’ mark.

 Additional information is available at:

 Pressure equipment must comply with the Pressure Equipment (Safety) Regulations (as amended).

 In the UK, the Competent Authority for pressure equipment is the Department for Business, Energy & Industrial Strategy (BEIS).

 When placing pressure equipment on the UK market, following successful conformity assessment by a UK Approved Body, it will be marked with a ‘UKCA’ mark.